bynalab/SPChecker/README.md

 For Example:

-If a user input "0701129XXXX" then it returns wheather MTN, Airtel, Etisalat or Globacom whish in this case will surely return Airtel.
+If a user input "0701129XXXX" then it returns wheather MTN, Airtel, Etisalat or Globacom which in this case will surely return Airtel.